"

 4.5 Current Popular Trends in the Newspaper Industry

-Popular media such as television and the Internet have forever changed the newspaper industry.
-To fully understand the impact that current technology has on the newspaper industry, first examine the current state of the industry.
+Popular media, including television and the Internet, have forever changed the newspaper industry.
+To fully understand the impact of current technology on the newspaper industry, it is essential to examine the current state of the industry.

 Major Publications in the U.S. Newspaper Industry